awsdocs/amazon-sagemaker-developer-guide/doc_source/realtime-endpoints-test-endpoints.md

    + The AWS SDK for Python \(Boto3\) SageMaker Service Client API [CreateEndpoint](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpoint.html)\.
    + The SageMaker console\.
 Select **Inference** in the left panel and then select **Endpoint configuration**\.
 Provide an endpoint name within the **Endpoint name** field\.

+1. \(Optional\) You can optionally provide a custom URL to send your request to\.
+In the **Configure endpoint URL and headers** field provide the URL of where your model is hosted\.
+Leave this field blank if you are using a SageMaker endpoint\.
+You can also optionally add multiple key\-value headers to pass additional information to the inference request\.

 1. A new tab will populate in the Studio workspace\.
 Select the **Test inference** tab\.

 1. Send a request to your endpoint by providing sample data in JSON format\.
 Use the JSON editor to submit a request to your endpoint\.